 At this same time Keith began to work in a series of workshops and seminars (improvisation, big band and film composition) at the University of Bristol Music Department.
 In April Linuckea featured at the closing night of the Europa Jazz Festival du Mans and was an undoubted festival highlight with both audience and other European festival promoters alike.
 In May Keith performed solo at the Bute Theatre in Cardiff and appeared with Mujician at Bath Contemporary Jazz Weekend.
 June saw his Piano Quintet appearing at the Queen Elizabeth Hall in London at the invitation of Robert Wyatt's Meltdown Festival.
 His duo project with Julie, Couple in Spirit, played at Coventry Jazz, Saalfelden and St Donat's Arts Centre the same year.
 In October Peter Fairclough's duo project with Keith, Wild Silk, took to the road for a series of successful dates around the UK.

-In solo performance Keith Tippett's hallmark is a unique, mesmeric style coupled with a melodic, spiritual power, which transforms the piano into an orchestra of his imagination.
-As an improviser he bears out the revelation, shared only by a handful of other musicians today, that spontaneous composition, with its fine balance of structure and inspiration, is once again a vital force in contemporary music.
+In solo performance, Keith Tippett's hallmark was a unique, mesmeric style coupled with a melodic, spiritual power, which transforms the piano into an orchestra of his imagination.
+As an improviser, he bore out the revelation, shared only by a handful of other musicians today, that spontaneous composition, with its fine balance of structure and inspiration, is once again a vital force in contemporary music.

-Keith Tippett is an Honorary Fellow of the Dartington College of Arts and the Royal Welsh College of Music and Drama.
+Keith Tippett was an Honorary Fellow of the Dartington College of Arts and the Royal Welsh College of Music and Drama.